gbvandy/vuse-cs3251.github.io/style-guidelines.md

 # Conventions

 There are a *lot* of coding conventions out there, ranging from the absurd to the controversial.
-For the purposes of this course, we expect you to comply with the following conventions:
+For the purposes of this course, we will be using a mix of conventions that can be enforced with the `clang-format` linter and in-house rules (where ambiguous, ask, but it is safe to assume that in-house rules take precedence).

-* **Indentation** using either a variant of K&R, Allman, or anything else that makes sense in the context of the 21st century.
-    * Use **four spaces** per indentation level.
-That means no tabs, no 2-space or 8-space indents - sorry if [you're a Richard](https://www.youtube.com/watch?v=SsoOG6ZeyUI).
-Note that any decent IDE (including Vim and emacs) can be configured to do this for you.
-    * Do not increase indentation levels for namespaces, and use comments to indicate the scope of (seemingly ambiguous) closing braces, c.f.

-      ~~~ c++
-      namespace Foo {
-      class Bar {
-          ...
-      }; // class Bar
-      } // namespace Foo
-      ~~~
-    * Do not indent access modifiers, c.f.

-      ~~~ c++
-      class Bar {
-      public:
-          Bar();
-          ...
-      }; // class Bar
-      ~~~
+## Using `clang-format`

+You are expected to use `clang-format -style=webkit` to lint your code, which will automatically format your code according to the WebKit coding standard, which can be found [here](https://webkit.org/code-style-guidelines/).

+Alternatively, you may maintain your own [clang-format specification](http://clang.llvm.org/docs/ClangFormatStyleOptions.html).

+Note that

+* some rules are specific to the WebKit project (e.g. the inclusion of `config.h`) and those may be ignored for the purposes of this course, and
+* the rules about `using` in the WebKit standard should be ignored; we have included guidelines about their usage in the in-house rules.

+## In-house Rules

 * **Maximum line width** is 100 characters.
 * Use **Javadoc-style comments** in the header file.
     * Such comments are important because they define your API and lay out behavior specifications.